iPod touch 7

 The only other significant change is that the iPod touch 7 storage capacity goes to 256GB, which is pretty darn big if the only thing you're using it for is media and entertainment.
 The iPhone XS, however, goes to 512GB, so you can double your storage and save half of it just for movies, music, and games if you wanted and have the better screen and graphics processor.

 The most obvious reason to get an iPod touch is that it's is a great starter device for kids.
 Parents can invest a minimal amount of money to get what is essentially an iPhone without cellular capability (or a tiny iPad, if you prefer).
-The starting price of an iPod touch is $199, so it's less burdensome on the pocketbook than any other Apple device and it's brand new, so kids won't complain about outdated technology.
+The starting price of an iPod touch is $199, so it's less burdensome on the pocketbook than any other Apple devices.

 Your kids can load up whatever music they want (that you've approved), what ever games they like (that you've agreed to), and whatever streaming movie and TV service you're signed up with (after they've finished their homework).
 Thanks to Screen Time and improved parental controls, you can also lock down this iPod touch and monitor it from your iPhone.
 More freedom for the little ones, less annoyances for you ("Mom, can I play with your iPhone while we're out to dinner?").